cornerStone-Dev/fith/README.md

 This project is an interpreter for the fith programming language.

 To build the project requires gcc, make, and re2c.
-If on Ubunutu intall build-essential and re2c.
+If on Ubunutu install build-essential and re2c.

 Clone from git, then `$ make`